 As reported on our podcasts, TV in the UK will be all-digital by 2012, and if you're going to go digital, Sky's offering will give you the widest number of channels currently on offer in the UK.

-Details of both offers are available online at www.sky.com/skycom (or Sky Ireland)
+Details of Sky's current offers are at www.sky.com/skycom (or Sky Ireland)

 Getting Sky Digital installed: